E9

 Possible Causes

-Failed circulation pump (hydronic), Blocked system filters or valves closed, Scale buildup in heat exchanger, Faulty high-limit thermostat or sensor
+Failed circulation pump (hydronic), Blocked system filters or closed valves, Scale buildup in heat exchanger, Faulty high-limit thermostat or sensor

 How to Fix / Troubleshooting

 Safety: Turn off power.
-Surfaces and water may be very hot; allow cooling time.
+Surfaces and water may be very hot; allow time for cooling.

 - Bleed air: Air in the system can stop flow.
-Bleed radiators and high points according to system design.
+Bleed radiators and high points as per system design.

 - Clean strainers: If your system has a dirt separator or Y-strainer, isolate and clean it.

 - High-limit sensor: Locate the high-limit sensor on the flow pipe or heat exchanger.
-Check wiring and replace the sensor if it is out of spec.
+Check wiring and replace the sensor if it is out of specification.

-Persistent E9 may indicate a scaled or partially blocked heat exchanger, which requires professional descaling or replacement.
+Persistent E9 may indicate a scaled or partially blocked heat exchanger, requiring professional descaling or replacement.

 Advertisements